sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 'Hooks' are app-wide functions you declare that SvelteKit will call in response to specific events, giving you fine-grained control over the framework's behaviour.

-There are two hooks files, both optional:
+There are three hooks files, all optional:

 - `src/hooks.server.js` — your app's server hooks
 - `src/hooks.client.js` — your app's client hooks
+- `src/hooks.js` — your app's hooks that run on both the client and server

 Code in these modules will run when the application starts up, making them useful for initializing database clients and so on.